Keighley: Economy

 The town's industries have typically been in textiles, particularly wool and cotton processing.
 In addition to the manufacture of textiles, there were several large factories making textile machinery.
 These included Dean, Smith & Grace, George Hattersley & Son, and Prince, Smith & Stell.
 The first of these operated as a manufacturer of CNC machine tools, particularly precision lathes, until 2008.

 Keighley is home to Timothy Taylor Brewery, the makers of CAMRA, Champion Beer of Britain award-winning ales Landlord and Boltmaker (previously known as 'Best Bitter').
-They also brew Ram Tam, Golden Best, Dark Mild, Knowle Spring and a new French style blonde ale, Le Champion, which was first brewed for the Tour de France in 2014 and has been brewed for the Tour de Yorkshire in 2015 and 2016.
-They also own many pubs in the area, including the Albert Hotel, Boltmakers Arms, Lord Rodney, Royal Oak and The Fleece Inn in Haworth.
+They also brew Landlord Dark (previously known as Ram Tam), Golden Best, Dark Mild, Knowle Spring and a French style blonde ale, Le Champion, which was first brewed for the Tour de France in 2014 and has been brewed for the Tour de Yorkshire in 2015 and 2016.
+A new light refreshing session IPA called Hopical Storm appeared in 2020.
+They also own many pubs in the area, including the Albert Hotel, Boltmakers Arms, Taylor’s on the Green, Royal Oak and The Fleece Inn in Haworth.